Innovation Management and Entrepreneurship MS

 In addition, the IME MS is closely tied to Temple's Innovation and Entrepreneurship Institute (IEI), which offers a wide range of co-curricular programs, mentoring, a members-only co-working space, an accelerator, multiple annual competitions and more.

-Job Prospects: Depending in part on their prior experience, degrees and expertise, IME MS graduates are prepared for employment in a variety of areas, such as:
+Job Prospects: Depending in part on their prior experience, degrees and expertise, IME MS graduates are prepared for employment in a variety of areas, including but not limited to:

-• Corporate new venture, accelerator/incubator program, and design and innovation group
+• Corporate new venture, accelerator/incubator program, and design and innovation teams

-• Entrepreneurial ecosystem as accelerators, incubators, makerspaces or venture capital
+• Entrepreneurial ecosystem accelerators, incubators, makerspaces or venture capital firms

 • Innovation and engineering management